-Instructions: Each person says her name along with a movement of any kind (the movement could be based on a ritual showing something that you do every day, like brushing teeth, combing hair, walking dog, doing homework, etc. ).
-The rest of the group repeats her name and her movement.
+Instructions: Each person says their name along with a movement of any kind (the movement could be based on a ritual showing something that you do every day, like brushing teeth, combing hair, walking dog, doing homework, etc. ).
+The rest of the group repeats their name and their movement.
 Go around the circle one time, and remind people to remember their movement.
 The second time, do the same thing only a little faster.
 The third time, everyone tries to say everyone’s name and do their gesture all together (instead of call-and-response style.)

 “This is not a pen.”